intel/intel-extension-for-pytorch/xpu/1.10.200+gpu/_sources/tutorials/examples.md.txt

 ## C++

 Intel® Extension for PyTorch\* provides its C++ dynamic library to allow users to implement custom DPC++ kernels to run on the XPU device.
 Refer to the [DPC++ extension](./features/DPC++_Extension.md) for the details.

-## Model Zoo

-Use cases that are already optimized by Intel engineers are available at [Model Zoo for Intel® Architecture](https://github.com/IntelAI/models).
-You can get performance benefits out-of-box by simply running scripts in the Model Zoo.